 Introduction

-It’s easy to get lost in everyday decisions — who buys groceries, what to stream tonight.
-Strong partnerships form when couples talk about the bigger stuff: values, priorities, and how they’ll handle inevitable stress.
-These eight questions aren’t a test.
-They’re conversation starters to help you learn each other’s needs, non-negotiables, and ways of compromising so you can build a life that honors both partners.
+Everyday choices, like who buys groceries or what to stream tonight, can hide deeper differences that matter over time.
+Strong partnerships come from honest conversations about values, priorities, and how you’ll handle stress.
+These eight questions are conversation starters to help you learn each other’s needs, name non‑negotiables, and practice fair compromise so you can build a life that honors both partners.

-Each section below explains why the topic matters, practical ways to start the conversation, and links to helpful resources you can explore together.
+Each section below explains why the topic matters, practical ways to begin the conversation, and links to resources you can explore together.

 1. What are your long-term life goals and priorities?

-This question explores whether you’re moving in compatible directions — career ambitions, where you want to live, retirement timing, and what a meaningful life looks like.
+This question uncovers whether you’re moving in compatible directions — career plans, where you want to live, retirement timing, and what a meaningful life looks like.

 Why this matters

-You don’t need identical dreams, but your core priorities should be compatible so compromises feel fair rather than resentful.
+You don’t need identical dreams, but core priorities should align so compromises feel fair rather than resentful.

 How to approach it

-Learn more: /blog/priorities-in-a-relationship or try a compatibility worksheet at /resources/compatibility-worksheet.
+Learn more: Priorities in a Relationship or try a compatibility worksheet at Compatibility Worksheet.

 2. How do you handle conflict and disagreements?

 Conflict will happen.
 What matters is the pattern you fall into.
-Patterns like criticism, contempt, defensiveness, and stonewalling tend to predict relationship breakdowns, while constructive repair builds trust and resilience1.
+Patterns like criticism, contempt, defensiveness, and stonewalling often predict relationship breakdowns, while repair strategies build trust and resilience1.

 Why this matters

-Knowing each other’s conflict style helps you set a practical rulebook to avoid common escalation cycles.
+Knowing each other’s conflict style helps you set a practical rulebook to avoid escalation cycles.

 How to approach it